test-user98/secure-file-upload/README.md

     - Share files with guests via shareable links.
   - **Guest**:
     - Download files shared via links, subject to expiration.
+  - **Register**
+    user can register, has an OTP sent via email, with 5mins expiration Using JWY for authorisation of user.

 ### Getting Started
 #### Prerequisites